applied-systems-biology/jipipe-website/content/documentation/result-analysis.md

 {{% /notice %}}

 {{% notice tip %}}
-The ACAQ5 output folder is automatically organized in a standardized way, so ACAQ5 can open a result folder.
+The JIPipe output folder is automatically organized in a standardized way, so JIPipe can open a result folder.
 You find the "Open analysis output ..."  button in the "Project" menu.
 {{% /notice %}}